 This article may contain compensated links.
 See our full disclosure here

-Rome is one of the most incredible places on earth and you barely scratch the surface exploring on your own.
+Rome is one of the most incredible cities on earth and you barely scratch the surface exploring on your own.

-Hire a Rome tour guide or join a tour and you will discover the stories and beauty of the Eternal City with expert knowledge.
+Join a guided tour of Rome and you will discover the stories and beauty of the Eternal City with expert knowledge.
 They can even help you skip long lines at the major tourist attractions.

 What's in this article